Where patient portals fall short

-Unlocking the Digital Front Door is a three-part blog series that discusses how health systems can deliver meaningful digital experiences to patients by choosing the right third-party solutions to optimize patient portal engagement.
+Unlocking the Digital Front Door is a three-part blog series that explores how health systems can deliver meaningful digital patient experiences by choosing the right third-party solutions to optimize patient portal engagement.
+Read parts two and three now.

 The concept of the "digital front door" is everywhere in healthcare.
 Take a look at any conference agenda or industry journal and you’ll encounter the term.